manfredsteyer/ngUpgrade-aot-sample/readme.md

 The FlightSearchComponent is not able to display the upgraded FlightCardComponent (after searching for flights from ``Graz`` to ``Hamburg``).

-The FlightCardComponent is defined within the file ``app.module.ts`` which creates an angular1 module.
+The FlightCardComponent is registered within the file ``app.module.ts`` which creates an angular1 module.
 The file ``app2.module.ts`` defines an ng2-based facade for it.

-The same holds true for an component ng1 that works like the ng1-component in the test cases.
+The same holds true for a component ng1 that works like the ng1-component in the test cases.

 ## The good message